Relations with the U.S. cannot be defined by 'murmurs' - Mexico president

 Pena Nieto also said he met with Indian Prime Minster Narendra Modi and agreed to possibly making a trip to the Asian nation next year, with a view to deepening trade links.

-(Reporting by Gabriel Stargardter; editing by Diane Craft)
+Reporting by Gabriel Stargardter; editing by Diane Craft